-Whereas the Regional Plans require amendment from time to time to reflect the changing needs of international civil aviation;
+Whereas the Regional Plans require amendment from time to time to reflect the changing needs of international civil aviation:

-- 1. Regional Plans shall be revised when it becomes apparent that they are no longer consistent with current and foreseen requirements of international civil aviation; - 2. when the nature of a required change permits, the associated amendment of the Regional Plan shall be undertaken by correspondence between the Organization and the Contracting States and international organizations concerned; and the Council may delegate authority for processing and promulgating such amendments to the regional level.
+1. Regional Plans shall be revised when it becomes apparent that they are no longer consistent with current and foreseen requirements of international civil aviation;

-- 3. when amendment proposals are associated with the services and facilities provided by States and such amendment proposals: - a) do not represent changes to the requirements set by the Council in the Regional Plans; - b) do not conflict with established ICAO policy; and - c) do not involve issues which cannot be resolved at the regional level;
+- 2. when the nature of a required change permits, the associated amendment of the Regional Plan shall be undertaken by correspondence between the Organization and the Contracting States and international organizations concerned; and - 3. when amendment proposals are associated with the services and facilities provided by States and such amendment proposals: - a) do not represent changes to the requirements set by the Council in the Regional Plans; - b) do not conflict with established ICAO policy; and - c) do not involve issues which cannot be resolved at the regional level;